TrySpace/GPT-Helper/README.md

-This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript` and uses `@mui` material design components and works on mobile.
-It uses `zustand` for state and local storage, `axios` for openAI requests and `react-syntax-highlighter` to format the GPT responses.
+This is a fork of [jas3333/GPT-Helper](https://github.com/jas3333/GPT-Helper) that has been updated to work with `typescript` and uses `@mui` material design components, making it mobile-friendly.

-It was largely modified using GPT/ChatGPT.
+The application uses `zustand` for state management and local storage, `axios` for openAI requests, and `react-syntax-highlighter` to format the GPT responses.
+The modifications are primarily made using GPT/ChatGP, including this readme.

-### Tech
+### Tech Stack

 - Typescript
 - @mui/material